jupyter/nbgrader/README.md

     pip install nbgrader

-For detailed instructions for installing nbgrader and the nbgrader extensions for Jupyter notebook, please see [Installation](https://nbgrader.readthedocs.org/en/stable/user_guide/01a_installation.html) section in the User Guide.
+For detailed instructions on installing nbgrader and the nbgrader extensions for Jupyter notebook, please see [Installation](https://nbgrader.readthedocs.org/en/stable/user_guide/01a_installation.html) section in the User Guide.